chucey/IBM-Data-Science-Repoitory/README.md

 I introduced a regularization parameter to mitigate the risk of over fitting the polynomial regression.
 This model was also evaluated using the R^2 score and the results of both models were compared to determine which regression could better predict housing prices.

-Feel free to read the Jupyter notebbok for more details.
+Feel free to read the Jupyter notebook for more details.